MeepoLabs/autogen-agentai/README.md

 [![License](https://img.shields.io/github/license/meepolabs/autogen-agentai.svg)](https://github.com/meepolabs/autogen-agentai/blob/main/LICENSE)
 [![Documentation Status](https://readthedocs.org/projects/autogen-agentai/badge/?version=latest)](https://autogen-agentai.readthedocs.io/en/latest/?badge=latest)

+> ⚠️ **Development Status**: Development of this repository is currently paused while we build the foundational [pyagentai](https://github.com/MeepoLabs/pyagentai) library.
+Once pyagentai is complete, we will resume development of this AutoGen adapter.

 An extension for Microsoft AutoGen that allows running agents from [agent.ai](https://agent.ai/).

 ## Overview

-autogen-agentai is a Python package that serves as an extension for Microsoft's AutoGen framework, enabling the use of agent.ai agents within AutoGen.
-It enables developers to:
+autogen-agentai is a Python package that serves as an extension for Microsoft's AutoGen framework, enabling the use of agent.ai agents within AutoGen workflows.
+This library will serve as an adapter between AutoGen and the [pyagentai](https://github.com/MeepoLabs/pyagentai) library.

+**Architecture Overview:**
+- **[pyagentai](https://github.com/MeepoLabs/pyagentai)**: Core library for interacting with the agent.ai platform
+- **autogen-agentai**: AutoGen adapter that uses pyagentai to integrate agent.ai agents into AutoGen workflows

+Once complete, this package will enable developers to:

-- **Agent Integration**: Seamlessly integrate agent.ai agents into AutoGen workflows
+- **Agent Integration**: Seamlessly integrate agent.ai agents into AutoGen workflows using the pyagentai library
 - **Agent Communication**: Enable communication between AutoGen agents and agent.ai agents
-- **Simplified API**: Provide a simple interface to configure and use agent.ai services
+- **Simplified API**: Provide a simple interface to configure and use agent.ai services through AutoGen
 - **Extensibility**: Extend AutoGen's capabilities with agent.ai's specialized AI agents

 ## Key Features (Planned)